-October 12, 2016
+October 3, 2017

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on November 10, 2016 The proxy statement and annual report for the fiscal year ended June 30, 2016 are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on November 15, 2017 The proxy statement and annual report for the fiscal year ended June 30, 2017 are available at www.proxyvote.com.

-We are making the proxy statement and the form of proxy first available on or about October 12, 2016.
+We are making the Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability"), proxy statement and the form of proxy first available on or about October 3, 2017.